ByteHouse Command Line Interface (CLI)

 $ bytehouse-cli -cf bytehouse_conf.toml

-Sometimes you could be writing shell script and it could be impractical to get into interactive mode.
-Bytehouse CLI allows the user to execute a SQL command and exit automatically.
+While writing shell script, it could be impractical to get into interactive mode.
+ByteHouse CLI allows the user to execute an SQL command and exit automatically.

 If you launch bytehouse-cli with -q